 OCCHD Public Health Specialists and Epidemiologists remind us this is a guide for the entire county.
 These factors are known to increase the risk of WNV to the residents.
 This tool is a way to quantitatively and consistently monitor and compare risk of human West Nile infection.

--Average number of complaints
+-Above average number of consumer complaints this week

--No human infections.
+-No confirmed human WNV cases

 Here is the range: